-- (2) Co-op students are encouraged to take SMO 441.
+- (1) See §64.1.3 - (2) Co-op students are encouraged to take SMO 441.
 This course will allow them to draw on their work experience for classroom discussion, and will help them synthesize the cooperative education learning experience. - (3) Work experience terms may be taken at any time in Year Three or Year Four.
 The final term in the Co-op Education program must be a study term. - (4) Cooperative Education Students must declare a major by the beginning of Year Three and fulfil all the requirements of that major in addition to the Cooperative Education requirements. - (5) An additional optional WKEXP 914 placement is available under special circumstances.
-Students should inquire with the Co-operative Education Office for details
+Students should inquire with the Co-operative Education Office for details.

 III.
-Criminal Record Check
+Police Information Check

-Under the provisions of the Protection for Persons in Care Act, all new employees and volunteers in designated agencies such as hospitals, nursing homes, lodges, group homes, etc. must provide the results of a criminal record check.
-In accordance with the Act, certain agencies and educational facilities may also require that students present a criminal record check prior to entering a work experience term.
+Under the provisions of the Protection for Persons in Care Act, all new employees, volunteers and other people engaged for services by designated agencies (hospitals, nursing homes, lodges, group homes, etc.) must complete a Police Information Check (also known as a Criminal Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
+In addition, certain other agencies, organizations, and educational facilities may require students to present a Police Information Check prior to entering a practicum, work placement term, internship, or field experience placement.

-Students who have concerns about the possibility of a criminal record check should contact the Associate Dean, Undergraduate Program.
-Students will be informed of the need for a criminal record check prior to specific field experience placements.
-Please see §23.8.3 for general requirements and provisions concerning the criminal records check.
+Students who have concerns related to their ability to provide a clear Police Information Check should consult with the Associate Dean, Undergraduate Program.
+Students will be informed of the need for a Police Information Check prior to specific field experience placements. §23.8.3 for more information on the general requirements concerning Police Information Checks and the fees associated with them.

-BCom Honors Program 64.6
+64.6 BCom Honors Program

-General
+I. General